 These Spencer paintings grouped together form an online retrospective and through them Stanley Spencer’s artistic explorations develop.
 They reveal his interest in human spirit and endeavour as in the Imperial War Museums’s epic Shipbuilding on the Clyde series, made in response to activities on the home front in the Second World War.
 They reveal his exploration of religious themes.
 The combination of the local and the religious are critical to Spencer's work and spiritual events often take place in his home village of Cookham and feature local people as in Christ’s Entry into Jerusalem (c.1920), now in the Leeds Museums and Galleries collection.
 The paintings on this website also reveal his exploration of sexual themes in works such as Self Portrait with Patricia Preece (1937) at The Fitzwilliam Museum in Cambridge.
 In 1947 Spencer declared ‘I wish my shows could include the nude (oils) that I have done.
 I think to have them interspersed in a show would convey the range of my work…they have such an effect on the other works’.

 Art UK also shows how Spencer pays attention to the everyday, such as a cottage wall laden with wisteria or a garden teeming with plant life.
 Often realised in painstaking detail, the paintings of these things seen here are contrasted with loosely drawn sketches, deftly made with few brushstrokes, in preparation for larger, more ambitious works.
 Spencer was an artist for whom the detail made his vision resonate.

-Nicholas Serota, Director, Tate
+Nicholas Serota, Former Director, Tate